spacelift-io/user-documentation/docs/integrations/external-integrations/backstage.md

 1. **Plugin not appearing in Backstage**: Ensure you've correctly configured the plugin in your `app-config.yaml` and properly imported and registered the plugin in your Backstage app.

-2. **Authentication errors**: Verify your API key has the correct permissions and that your `apiKey` and `apiSecret` environment variables are properly set.
+2. **Authentication errors**: Verify that your integration key `apiKey` and `apiSecret` environment variables are properly set.

-3. **Stack listing is empty**: Check that the API key has access to the appropriate spaces containing your stacks.
+3. **Stack listing is empty**: Check that the integration key has access to the appropriate spaces containing your stacks.

 If you encounter issues not covered here, please check our [GitHub repository issues](https://github.com/spacelift-io/backstage-plugins/issues) or contact our support.

 ## Removing Integration

-To remove the integration, you need to delete the API key associated with it.
+To remove the integration, you need to delete the integration key associated with it.

-1. Go to **Organization settings > API Keys**
+1. Go to **Integrations > Backstage**
-2. Find the API key used to integrate with Backstage
+2. Find the integration key used to integrate with Backstage
 3. From the three dots menu, select **Delete**

-After deleting the API key, the integration won't be able to access Spacelift resources any more.
+After deleting the integration key, the integration won't be able to access Spacelift resources any more.
 You can safely uninstall the packages and remove the code associated to them.

 ```sh